prody/ProDy/doc/tutorials/enm_analysis/deformation.rst

    abs(defvec).round(3)

-To show how RMSD and deformation vector are related, we can be calculate RMSD from the magnitude of the deformation vector:
+To show how RMSD and deformation vector are related, we can calculate RMSD from the magnitude of the deformation vector:

 .. ipython:: python